[PONDWATER UNDER MICROSCOPE]

 Even in the drop of water / something, someone living, swimming.

 There was a lot alive in your water, little things swimming: paddlers, amoeba, jellyfish-like things, and dragons.

 Not quite / a swarm, but / everywhere– / swimming into / the microscope’s light / in blips, in jumps– / the rotifers, like / shrimp, like ships.

 There is a wisdom / in little things: / how they move / almost without thought / through water, paddle / hand over hand and glide, as if / they swim air.

-Kevin Rabas, Poet Laureate of Kansas (2017-2019), teaches at Emporia State University, where he leads the poetry and playwriting tracks and chairs the Department of English, Modern Languages, and Journalism.
-He has eleven books, including Lisa’s Flying Electric Piano, a Kansas Notable Book and Nelson Poetry Book Award winner; All That Jazz; and Everyone Just Wants to Drum.
-Rabas’s plays have been produced across Kansas and in North Carolina and San Diego, and his work has been nominated for the Pushcart Prize six times.
-He is the recipient of the Emporia State President’s Award for Research and Creativity and is the winner of the Langston Hughes Award for Poetry, the Victor Contoski Poetry Award, the Jerome Johanning Playwriting Award, and the Salina New Voice Award.
+Past Poet Laureate of Kansas (2017-2019) Kevin Rabas teaches at Emporia State University, where he serves as core Creative Writing Program faculty.
+He has sixteen books, including Lisa’s Flying Electric Piano, a Kansas Notable Book and Nelson Poetry Book Award winner.
+He is the recipient of the Emporia State President’s and Liberal Arts & Sciences Awards for Research and Creativity, and he is the winner of the Langston Hughes Award for Poetry.